Skeptic or Cynic: Distinguishing Between the Two

 Developing Healthy Skepticism

 We naturally employ quick explanations.
 Our minds intuitively jump to a meaning without effort.
-Leonard Mlodinow suggest we “work to immunize ourselves against our errors of intuition.
-We can learn to view both explanations and prophecies with skepticism” (2009).
+Leonard Mlodinow suggest that we work “to immunize ourselves against our errors of intuition.”
+However, he adds, we can “learn to view both explanations and prophecies with skepticism” (Mlodinow, 2009).
 Part of this immunization work is looking beyond the first superficially plausible answer.

 Mindfully Examining Automatic Judgments